-The principal objective of the Master of Labor Relations and Human Resources (MLRHR) degree program is to help graduates begin careers, or advance their careers, in human resources and labor relations.
-Specific objectives of the program include:
+The principal objective of the Master of Labor Relations and Human Resources (MLRHR) degree program is to help graduates begin or advance their careers in human resources and labor relations.

 The program is designed to accommodate working students, with courses regularly offered during evening hours.
 While a majority of enrollees are part-time students taking courses in the evening, the program enrolls many full-time students who normally take three to four semesters to complete the degree.